perladvent/perldotcom/content/article/passing-by.md

 ![](/images/passing-by/students.jpg)

-To be able to modify the variable inside the sub so that it will be propagated to caller, I can use a reference:
+To be able to modify the variable inside the sub so that it will be propagated to the caller, I can use a reference:
 ```perl
 sub byref {
     my $ref = shift;